whimbree/StudiOCR/readme.md

 - The first page of every document is the thumbnail shown on the Main Window
 - Enter text in the search bar to search for matching text in the document
 - Click the Next/Previous Page buttons to cycle through the pages in the document
-- The current page is shown below
+- The current page is at the bottom of the window
 - Toggle show matching pages to only display pages with matching text and cycle through them
 - Box Color: